Explore AIMS360's apparel business software

 What reports are most useful for managing wholesale apparel orders?

-Top reports include:
+The most valuable reports include:

-• Seasonal Sales Reports
+• Seasonal Sales Reports (see how each collection or delivery is performing)

-• Sell-Through and Markdown Analysis
+• Sell-Through and Markdown Analysis (measure what’s selling vs. what’s left)

-• Inventory Turnover by Season
+• Inventory Turnover by Season (track how quickly inventory is moving for each delivery window)

-What are core styles and how should I manage them
+What are core styles and how should I manage them?

 Does AIMS360 apparel software support seasonal order workflows?